astralarya/patterns-make/c++project/README.md

     make

-Copy this project with
+To create a tarball of the project:

     make tar

-to create a \*.tar.gz containing the project.

-You can generate and view Doxygen documentation with
+To generate and view Doxygen documentation:

     make dox